 If you’re looking to maximize the flavor of your coffee, the best way is to use it within 10 days of roasting, making sure to grind it just prior to brewing.
 But then you’ll need to find a way to store unused coffee beans (or ground coffee) while you’re using them up, and that’s where I come in.
 Many people wonder what the best way to store coffee beans is, and the surprising answer is not the freezer.

 Like many foods, the best way to store coffee is to keep it away from heat, light, and moisture.
-But let’s go through some of the things you can do to maximize the taste and aroma of your coffee at home.
+But before getting into those specifics, let’s go through some of the things you can do to maximize the taste and aroma of your coffee at home.
 As we said before, your best bet for a great cuppa is to buy fresh coffee beans and grind them just before brewing.
 Therefore, we recommend buying beans instead of pre-ground coffee.
-But if you do buy pre-ground, the same rules for storage apply to both.
+But if you do buy pre ground coffee, the same rules for coffee bean storage apply to both.

 Find the Right Coffee Canister

 Use an airtight canister or bag to store either ground or whole coffee.
 Freshly roasted coffee beans will begin to lose their full flavor after about 2 weeks, which regular coffee drinkers have probably already noticed.
 In that time, make sure is that you’re storing the beans in a reliably airtight container that is opaque enough to prevent light from getting to the beans.
 There are a number of ways to do this.